Email / Institute / ORCID / Google Scholar / OSF / GitHub / Fediverse / Bluesky

 (10/2021 to Present)

-Working on the projects SWEET EDGE (Enabling Decentralized renewable GEneration in the Swiss cities, midlands, and the Alps) focussing on adoption behaviour with respect to renewable energy technologies, mostly solar PV, and SURE (SUstainable and Resilient Energy for Switzerland) with focus on future climate and energy policy, both funded by Swiss Federal Office of Energy, SFOE.
-Organisation of Swiss Social Science & Humanities Energy Research Group
+Working on the projects SWEET EDGE (Enabling Decentralized renewable GEneration in the Swiss cities, midlands, and the Alps) focusing on solar PV policy acceptance, and SURE (SUstainable and Resilient Energy for Switzerland) with focus on future climate and energy policy, both funded by Swiss Federal Office of Energy, SFOE.
+Teaching and organisation of the Swiss Social Science & Humanities Energy Research Group.

 (09/2023-12/2023)